 The Wheatsheaf Psalms doesn’t have a unique melody for every single psalm, so you don’t have to learn a new setting each week.
 Many psalms reoccur throughout the church’s year with different responses or selections of verses.
 Where the psalms have the same ‘mood’, the settings are based upon the same melody.

-Common Psalms are the unsung heroes of the Lectionary – psalms you can use throughout a season.
-In The Wheatsheaf Psalms, Common Psalms are an integral part of our collection.
+Common Psalms and Common Responses are the unsung heroes of the Lectionary – psalms you can use throughout a season.
+In The Wheatsheaf Psalms, they are an integral part of our collection.
 Learn more about the Common Psalms and how to use them.

 Subscribe for updates